 - Security Certified Network Specialist, Professional, and Architect

 - Nine different Microsoft certifications

-Since network security involves sensitive information by nature, it should come as no surprise that a job handling networks for the world’s most powerful navy require a security clearance.
+Since network security involves sensitive information by nature, it should come as no surprise that a job handling networks for the world’s most powerful navy requires a security clearance.
 You must be eligible for at least a Secret clearance, but since the Navy merged IT with Cryptologic Communication Technicians, more positions that require Top Secret clearance have opened in the fleet.
 A higher level of clearance just “open[s] many more opportunities,” according to the Navy Personnel Command’s IT professionals.

 The Information Systems Technician field, unlike some other ratings that branch and converge, has its own career path straight to E-9 -- Master Chief Information Systems Technician.
-As career sailors progress above E-6, they take on increasingly supervisory and administrative roles, involving the review and filing of reports and the oversight of communication security.
+As career sailors progress above E-6, they take on increasingly supervisory and administrative roles involving the review and filing of reports and the oversight of communication security.

 IT detailers (the sailors who decide where all ITs in the Navy are assigned) recommend that beyond normal duties, ITs get warfare qualifications whenever possible to make them more competitive with their peers.
 Think that working in IT means you’ll stay in an air-conditioned server room, far away from the ocean?
 Detailers also emphasize that ITs must do their fair share of sea duty -– alternating between three years onshore and three to four years on a ship.
-Good news is, you’ll see the world.
+The good news is, you’ll see the world.